shader-slang/spec/proposals/041-variadic-pack-count-constraints.md

      |  'countof' '(' pack-param ')' '==' int-expr
 ```

+This is a specialized where-clause form, not a general boolean constraint
+expression.
+The accepted spelling is intentionally a subset of what a future
+boolean-constraint system might accept, so code written for this proposal could
+remain valid if Slang later treats `countof(T) == N` as an ordinary boolean
+constraint and optimizes the same pack-count shape for overload resolution.

 The syntax is deliberately oriented.
 The `countof(...)` operand must appear on
 the left side: